Two-dimensional conformal field theory, full vertex algebra and current-current deformation: Current-current deformations and genera of vertex algebras

 \subsection{Mass formula}

 In this section, we recall the mass formula \cite{M1}.
-A $\mathcal{H}$-vertex algebra $(V,H)$ is called positive if $(H,(-,-))$ is positive-definite.
-We note that since $H$ is positive-definite, $L_{V,H}$ is a positive-definite lattice and $\Aut (L_{V,H})$ and $G_{V,H}$ is a finite group.
+An $\mathcal{H}$-vertex algebra $(V,H)$ is called positive if $(H,(-,-))$ is positive-definite.
+We note that since $H$ is positive-definite, $L_{V,H}$ is a positive-definite lattice and $\Aut (L_{V,H})$ and $G_{V,H}$ are finite groups.